 A select number of future monitoring wells should be maintained and monitored for seasonal groundwater levels to assess the overall trend of the study area development on the local groundwater levels and correlated with precipitation records.
-It would be expected that the groundwater level data be collected for a period of 5 years beyond build out and then assessed to determine if static trends have been realized.
+It would be expected that the groundwater level data be collected prior to construction, during construction and for a period of 5 years beyond build out and then assessed to determine if static trends have been realized.
 Spot baseflow measurements at select locations, as recommended through the more detailed studies, should be carried out as well for a time period consistent with the groundwater level monitoring.